LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

   - Use the **Right** or **Left** arrows to enable or disable CTCSS / DCS filtering.

+  When this filter is disabled, and any Rx or Tx Tone/Code is set for the Channel/VFO, the [CTCSS Tone or DCS Code](#ctcss-tone-or-dcs-code) indication at the top of the screen is displayed in inverse video.

 - **Filter** in DMR mode

   - Use the **Right** or **Left** arrows to select: